-I’m pretty sure I got my first Jimmy Buffett album after the Europe trip, but it fits this part of my songobiography because this was the first song of his I learned, and I learned it as a souvenir of my brief life of crime.
+I’m pretty sure I got my first Jimmy Buffett album after getting back from my first two-year stint in Europe, but it fits that part of my songobiography because this was the first song of his I learned, and I learned it as a souvenir of my brief life of crime.
 That period began during the week or so I lived under a bridge in Carcassonne with a Guyanan guy named Rohan and an English guy named Martin.
 (Yes, Rohan and Martin.
 I later lived in Morocco next to an American named Byron and and Englishman named Shelly.)
 They had dragged an old mattress under the bridge, and we all slept there and pooled our resources.

 It was the fall of 1978, and they were waiting for the vendange (grape harvest) to begin.
 In those days, the vendange was still done completely by hand and swarms of young folks would descend on the South of France from all over Northern Europe to do the picking.
 The problem was that a lot of them arrived early in hopes of finding a good job, and then were stuck for a couple of weeks before the work started.